Children Entering the United States Unaccompanied: Section 3

 Each unaccompanied alien child must receive an initial general medical examination within 48 business hours of admission.
 The purposes of the initial examination are to assess general health, administer complete immunizations in keeping with U.S. standards, find out about health conditions that require further attention, and detect contagious diseases, such as influenza or tuberculosis.
 Care providers must ensure that healthcare professionals are following ORR’s latest medical guidance and reporting the findings on ORR forms.
 Payment for the initial examination is pre-approved.

 Care providers have a responsibility to initiate health care services when they observe children in need of medical attention.
 As important as observing a child’s need for medical care is creating an atmosphere that allows a child to request care.
-Therefore, care providers must have policies and procedures for unaccompanied alien children to convey written and verbal requests for emergency and non-emergency health care services.
+Therefore, care providers must have policies and procedures for UC to convey written and verbal requests for emergency and non-emergency health care services.
 Children who have language and literacy barriers also must have the opportunity to communicate their needs.
-All requests from a child must be documented and maintained in the child’s medical case file.
+All requests from a UC must be documented and maintained in the child’s medical case file.
 Care providers must respond to non-emergency requests within 24 to 48 hours, excluding weekends and holidays.
-To the best of their ability, care provider staff should address questions and concerns from unaccompanied alien children regarding current or past medical care.
+To the best of their ability, care provider staff should address questions and concerns from UC regarding current or past medical care.

 Care providers must have policies and procedures based on State or local laws and regulations to ensure the safe, discreet, and confidential provision of prescription and nonprescription medications to unaccompanied alien children, secure storage of medications, and controlled administration and disposal of all drugs.